 - Or is it because you haven’t considered that the kids are completely capable of doing this task, and they might even do it better?

-To encourage kids to pack their own lunches, I created this printable for them to use when packing.
+To encourage kids to pack their own lunches, I created a printable for them to use when packing.
 It’s been a GAME CHANGER!
 I want them to make healthy choices, on their own, and this chart helps to make it happen.
 They know they have to choose one thing from each food group to “pass inspection!”
 We have printed and reprinted this to hang inside our pantry door.
 We also have baskets where they can find different these exact foods to pack.

 Anything that will get the kids involved in the process of making their own lunch is going to give them kitchen skills they need and ownership over what they choose to bring to school.

 Sometimes all you need is an idea to get going.
 And sometimes you really need to look at a photo of an idea to help get your kids on board!
 We have put together 90 Packable Lunch Ideas with photos for you!
 And if you just want straight up ideas of what to pack, check out this post with 50 Packable School Lunch ideas.

 Whatever you choose to have on hand for your kids to pack their lunches with, make sure it’s THEM packing the lunches, and not you!